-With physical businesses having to close their doors due to the COVID-19 pandemic, as well as the overall increase in online shopping in the U.S., customers are turning more and more to their favorite stores’ and businesses’ websites as a way of engaging and buying products.
+With physical businesses having to close their doors due to the COVID-19 pandemic, as well as the overall increase in online shopping in the U.S., it’s crucial that businesses are able to maintain their shopping experience online.
+This is because, now more than ever, customers are turning more and more to their favorite stores’ and businesses’ websites as a way of engaging with brands and buying their products.

 With this being the case, it’s important for each small business to answer the question: what can our business do to ensure the customer still has a positive buying experience online?

 Your online store is an extension of your physical store, and this should be obvious from the moment users land on your website.
 Making the buying process as simple as possible is critical for retaining customers online.

 It takes a person 50 milliseconds to decide if they like a website or not.
 The Digital Marketing Institute found that 79% of people will leave a website to go to another if the website is difficult to use or they cannot find what they are looking for.